-PB060: Personal cross-sectional weight for selected respondent
+PB060: Personal cross-sectional weight for selected respondent not selected respondent

-Va Values
+V Values

-0+ (format 2.5) weight (see below the required format)
+0+( (format 2.5) weight (see below the required format)

-Fla Flags
+F lags

 1 filled

--3 not selected respondent

 In principle, according to the regulation, these weights had to be coded with 2 integers and 5 decimals.
 But, that cause problems if the weights have at least 3 integers.
 That's why, in practice, personal cross-sectional weights will be coded with at least one integer and 5 decimals.